midas(1) midas(1)

 When the pieces of a montage need to be shifted into registration with

-each other, blendmont uses the image displacements in the overlap
+each other, Blendmont uses the image displacements in the overlap

 zones between adjacent pieces to determine how to shift the pieces.

-Sometimes blendmont does not determine a displacement correctly, lead-
+Sometimes Blendmont does not determine a displacement correctly, lead-

 ing to erroneous registration of the pieces.
-To use midas to correct
+To use Midas to correct

-the displacements, start midas with the -p option followed by the name
+the displacements, start Midas with the -p option followed by the name

 of the piece list file.
 After the montaged image file name, in place